Robust and accessible

 Then, follow the conventions given above.
 You may also copy/paste styles for carrousel design and styles for transitions.

-• If you have some, it is great, you just have to tell the plugin.
-In the example above, you tell it via data-carrousel-existing-hx.
+- If you have some, it is great, you just have to tell the plugin.
+In the example above, you tell it via

-And all these subtitles will be used in the ol list.
+And all these subtitles will be used in theol

 List of all data-attributes

-• data-carrousel-btn-previous-img: the address of the image used for “previous” button.
+: the address of the image used for “previous” button.data-carrousel-btn-previous-text

-• data-carrousel-btn-next-img: the address of the image used for “next” button.
+: the address of the image used for “next” button.data-carrousel-btn-next-text

-• data-carrousel-prefix-class: all the classes added for styling purpose will be prefixed, to simplify creating carrousel reusable styles.
+: all the classes added for styling purpose will be prefixed, to simplify creating carrousel reusable styles.data-carrousel-span-text-class

-• data-carrousel-transition: the value of this attribute will be added as a class on the carrousel container tag div class="js-carrousel__container".
+.
 And CSS will do the magic to animate it.
-See three examples of transitions in the demo (“slide”, “fade” and “none”).
+See three examples of transitions in the demo (“slide”, “fade” and “none”).data-carrousel-active-slide

-• data-carrousel-active-slide: put here the number of the slide you want to display by default for your carrousel.
+: put here the number of the slide you want to display by default for your carrousel.data-carousel-hide-arrows-focus

 How to style it (nicely)